dportik/dadi_pipeline/Plotting/README.md

      #[polarized = False] creates folded spectrum object
      fs = dadi.Spectrum.from_data_dict(dd, pop_ids=pop_ids, projections = proj, polarized = False)

 The above code will create a folded spectrum.
-When calling the optimization function, this must also be indicated in the *fs_folded* argument:
+When calling the empirical optimization function, this must also be indicated in the *fs_folded* argument:

      #this is from the first example:
-     Optimize_Functions.Optimize_Routine(fs, pts, prefix, "sym_mig", sym_mig, 3, 4, fs_folded=True)
+     model_fit = Plotting_Functions.Fit_Empirical(fs, pts, prefix, "sym_mig", sym_mig, emp_params, fs_folded=True)

 To create an unfolded spectrum, the *polarized* and *fs_folded*  arguments in the above lines need to be changed accordingly: